-How many drone operators are required for drone aerial photography services?
+How many drone pilots are required for drone aerial photography services?

-Are there certain weather conditions that prohibit flying a drone?
+Do some weather conditions prohibit flying a drone?

 Yes, our ability to launch and control an aerial photography drone is dependent upon the current weather conditions.
 However, our UAV systems are highly sophisticated, and some of them can be safely operated in the rain.
 Strong winds can also be a problem, especially if there are trees or other obstacles to contend with.